Vicinae

 }

-• name is the id of the preference, which should remain in a slugified form
+• name is the identifier of the preference, which should remain in slugified form

-• required if a preference is required and has no default value, Vicinae will explicitly ask the user to supply it before a command can be started.
+• required indicates whether the preference must be set.
+If required and no default value is provided, Vicinae will ask the user to supply it before the command can start.

 • type is the type of preference.
-Right now we mainly support text, password and dropdown.
+Currently supported: textfield, password, checkbox, dropdown, file, and directory.

 If a preference is of type dropdown an additional data field is expected: